pism/pism/doc/sphinx/manual/modeling-choices/computational/grid.rst

    The solid black line represents the domain boundary, dashed red lines are cell boundaries, black circles represent grid points.

-When getting the size of the domain from an input file, PISM will compute grid parameters as follows:
+When getting the size of the domain from an input file, PISM will compute cell-centered grid parameters as follows:

 .. math::